Pneumatic tube: Automated handover to laboratories and pharmacies

-Further Uses and Logistics Integration
+Further uses and logistics integration

 In the United States, drive-up banks often used pneumatic tubes to transport cash and documents between cars and tellers; by the 2020s some of these have been removed, obviated by the rise of mobile banking apps and the increasing sophistication of ATMs.
 Many hospitals have a computer-controlled pneumatic tube system to deliver drugs, documents, and specimens to and from laboratories and nurses' stations.
 Many factories use them to deliver parts quickly across large campuses.
 Many larger stores use systems to securely transport excess cash from checkout stands to back offices, and to send change back to cashiers.
 They are used in casinos to move money, chips, and cards quickly and securely.
 Japanese love hotels use them to allow customers to settle bills anonymously.
 NASA's original Mission Control Center had pneumatic tubes connecting controller consoles with staff support rooms.
 Mission Operations Control Room 2 was last used in its original configuration in 1992 and then remodeled for other missions.
 Because the room was designated a National Historic Landmark in 1985, it was decided in 2017 to restore it to its 1960s condition.
 The pneumatic tubes were removed and sent to the Cosmosphere in Kansas for restoration.